boogas0/CTF-Writeups/RopEmporium_fluff64/readme.md

   40084b:   c3                      ret
 ```

 Using the three gadgets below we can write to r11.
-We want to write the desired value of r10 to r11 first so that we can use the xchg gadget to get r10 with it's desired value.
+We want to write the desired value of r10 to r11 first so that we can use the xchgGadget to populate r10 with the value we desire before we call writeGadget.
 Referencing the writeGadget above, r10 must have a value of somewhere in memory that is writable.
-A good place to look for that is the got section because it has to be writable in order for the got to accomplish its function.
-I chose 0x6010d0, just some random spot in memory not too far after the got but far enough that it shouldn't mess with anything.
-If you are having trouble finding the got section in radare2 use the command :iS which will give you addresses of the sections and then use the seek command to go to where it says the got section is.
+A good place to look for that is the GOT section because it has to be writable in order for the GOT to accomplish its function.
+I chose 0x6010d0, because it was in a spot in memory not too far after the got but far enough that it shouldn't mess with anything.
+If you are having trouble finding the GOT section in radare2 use the command :iS which will give you addresses of the sections and then use the seek command.

 #### popR12:
 ```Assembly